identity-box/identity-box/workspaces/idapp/README.md

 ### Upload the build to Apple Connect

-> Here I assume you have your Apple Connect configured.
-In particular you have generated an App Specific password for your account.
-If you need some guidance on the whole process you may like to consult [React Native: How To Publish An Expo App To TestFlight + Debug Common Errors] and the official Expo documentation [Uploading Apps to the Apple App Store and Google Play].

 Once the app is built, download the `ipa` file and use [Apple Transporter](https://apps.apple.com/us/app/transporter/id1450874784?mt=12) to upload the file to the Apple Connect account.

-## Previous (not recommended) method
+### Previous (not recommended) method

 In the past we had to use `xcrun` tool to upload the app to Apple Connect:

 ```bash
 xcrun altool --upload-app -f <PATH-TO-IPA-FILE> -u <YOUR APPLE-ID>
 ```

 You will be asked for the password.

+> Here I assume you have your Apple Connect configured.
+In particular you might have to generate an App Specific password for your account.
+If you need some guidance on the whole process you may like to consult [React Native: How To Publish An Expo App To TestFlight + Debug Common Errors] and the official Expo documentation [Uploading Apps to the Apple App Store and Google Play].

 > If you have 2FA enabled for your AppleId, you will need to create an App-specific password and provide it here.